dalenewman/Cfg-NET/README.md

 **everyone wins**.
 They accomplish their task, and you remain focused on the most important thing: writing *more* programs!

-When everyone wins, there is an exchange of high-fives between co-workers.
-We celebrate because we created something that makes a return on our investment.
-Executives say:

-> "Did you see that program?"
->
-> "Yeah, the one @(Programmer) wrote?
-It's awesome."
->
-> "@(Programmer) is the cat's pajamas."

-**Hint**: Replace `@(Programmer)` with your name.

 ##Why XML?
 Why not JSON?
 Cfg-NET currently uses [XML](http://en.wikipedia.org/wiki/XML) for configuration, not [JSON](http://en.wikipedia.org/wiki/JSON).
 I chose to start with XML for a couple reasons: